Vietnam.vn - Nền tảng quảng bá Việt Nam

-China Determined to go to university, Liang Shi, 56 years old, took the exam 27 times over a period of 40 years.
+China Determined to go to university, Mr. Liang Shi, 56 years old, took the exam 27 times in 40 years.

 Liang took his first college entrance exam in 1983 but failed.
 The Sichuan native tried again two years later but was unsuccessful.
-In 1986, his parents convinced him to enroll in a technical college, but he dropped out after just a year, saying he didn’t want to work next to noisy machines.
+In 1986, his parents persuaded him to attend a technical college, but he dropped out after just a year, saying he didn’t want to work next to noisy machines.

 Liang then went to work and studied by himself to take the exam.